PunGrumpy/dotfiles-installer/README.md

 # 🛠️ Dotfiles Installer

 This repository contains a script 📜 to install dotfiles from a given GitHub URL.
-It also includes a GitHub Actions workflow 💫 that tests the script and creates an issue when the workflow fails.
+It also includes a GitHub Actions workflow 💫 that tests the script on different environments and creates an issue when the workflow fails.

 **📌 Highly Recommended:** Use the [Dotfiles](https://github.com/PunGrumpy/dotfiles) repository as a template for your dotfiles (on default).